 “Build-a-Backpack is a wonderful event that brings families together and gives kids the chance to learn how they can help support their community” says JFS Manager of Volunteer & New American Services, Kayla Hopkins.
 This backpack event is a part of one of JFS’s larger initiative called Reducing Achievement Gaps, which is a comprehensive system of interventions to address the academic and social needs of low-income children of immigrant families in Framingham.

 “JFS Reducing Achievement Gaps programs work to give children the tools they need to succeed in school and in life.
 Backpacks and school supplies can help a child feel more confident at school and prepared to tackle homework at home,” states Hopkins.
 “This event is a chance for children to become involved in philanthropy and possibly even build a backpack for the student sitting next to them in math class.
 JFS is finishing off the summer with a feel good project that makes a difference in people’s lives.”

 This event is free and open to the public, but registration is required to ensure an adequate stock of supplies.
 Click here to register for this year’s events.
 To learn more about JFS and the Reducing Achievement Gaps program, please visit www.jfsmw.org.

 About JFS of Metrowest

-JFS a community-based organization that is dedicated to standing up for those left behind, providing services to over 5,000 people in need within the Metrowest and Greater Boston regions each year.
-The proceeds of the Seize the Dream event support a wide variety of programs including after school tutoring for at-risk children, nutrition assistance for low-income families and support services that enable frail older adults to live independently.
+JFS is a nonprofit, community-based organization dedicated to standing up for those left behind and provides services to over 5,000 people in need within the Metrowest and Greater Boston regions each year, including afterschool academic support for low income children; nutrition and basic family assistance for struggling families; citizenship, immigrant and resettlement programs; and geriatric care management and other support services that enable frail older adults to live independently.
+JFS’ sound fiscal management practices have earned it a 4-star rating from Charity Navigator, America’s largest independent charity evaluator.
 To learn more about JFS, visit www.jfsmw.org.